apalarcon/LATTIN/README.md

 # Input data

-LATTIN can read files from  FLEXPARTv9+ (Piso et al., 2019) and  FLEXPART-WRFv3.3.2 (Brioude et al., 2013) outputs in binary file format
+LATTIN can read files from  FLEXPARTv9+ (Piso et al., 2019) and  FLEXPART-WRFv3.3.2 (Brioude et al., 2013) outputs in binary file format.

 Mask of target region for moisture and heat tracking in netCDF format